theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/tableau.md

 {: .box-note }
 **Note:** When *Append results* is selected, Xtract Universal maps the columns from the running extraction with the columns of the existing Tableau file.
 The mapping is based on the column names.
 To use the mapping function, make sure that the tableau folder in the installation directory of Xtract Universal is up to date, see [download latest tableau folder](https://s3.eu-central-1.amazonaws.com/cdn-files.theobald-software.com/download/XtractUniversal/tableau.zip).
+Note that the number of columns must match.

 *****
 ## Related Links